thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-**Rule:** Pointer parameters are consider not-null by default.
-The exception is created using the qualifier  **_Opt**.

-The  **_Opt**. qualifier is used to tell the caller that the pointer can be at null state and tells the implementation that it is necessary to check the pointer for null before usage.

 #### Zero and Not-Zero state

 The **zero** state is used for non-pointer objects to complement and support uninitialized checks.